Ex Burger King workers get another bite at 'no-hire' conspiracy lawsuit

 “They might even attempt to entice stand-out employees to leave one restaurant and join their own.
 But the No-Hire Agreement removes that ability,” Rosenbaum wrote, joined by Circuit Judge Charles Wilson and Senior Circuit Judge Frank Mays Hull.

-Dean Harvey of Lieff Cabraser Heimann & Bernstein, who argued the appeal for Jarvis Arrington, Sandra Munster and Geneva Blanchard, declined to comment on the pending litigation.
+Dean Harvey of Lieff Cabraser Heimann & Bernstein, lead counsel for Jarvis Arrington, Sandra Munster and Geneva Blanchard, declined to comment on the pending litigation.
 The workers’ appeal drew amicus support from the U.S. Justice Department.

 Burger King and its attorneys did not immediately respond to requests for comment.